taggar/becode-quotes-api/README.md

 ### Objectives

-- Understand what a RESTfull API is
+- Understand what a RESTful API is
 - CRUD actions with MongoDB
 - Create your own RESTfull API with ExpressJS and a database
 - Host own API on Heroku